deculler/Covid-Cloth-Face-Masks/README.md

 Ultimately, the questions we all need to be asking is how are our local health providers going to get through these coming weeks and what it going to be the plan as the restrictions which are so essential in hammering down the spread begin to be lifted.
 What is our county's public health plan.

+There are [nearly 5,000 GoFundMe efforts for PPE](https://www.gofundme.com/mvc.php?route=homepage_norma/search&term=PPE).
 There are many efforts, such as [https://getusppe.org/](https://getusppe.org/), to engage the Maker community.
 Designs can be submitted for analysis.
+Also many matchmaking efforts, [https://www.donateppe.org/](https://www.donateppe.org/), [https://www.mask-match.com/](https://www.mask-match.com/).

-Matchmaking, etc.  But communities need to go into local production now.
+But communities need to go into local production **now**.
 Some are utilizing recently unemployed individuals with sewing skills, providing kits of cut patterns to accelerate production.
 Others are engaging local manufacturers with textile capacity to produce in volume.
 We could imagine every neighborhood working with their local "dry cleaning and alternations" firm to generate masks and much needed income.
 Retirement communities are discovering that the very people who are so vulnerable and needs masks dearly have the sewing skills to make them.
+There does not yet seem to be a clearing house of guidance for how to translate community desire to help into physical resources that will be put to use in the challenging days ahead.
+That is a much more subtle, politically complicated process than actually making masks, but it fundamentally depends on them getting made and distributed.